Jswizzy/Android-Notes/Testing/Unit_Tests.md

 # Unit Tests

 Unit test
-: a local test that runs and verifies the behavior of a small section of code.
+: a local test that runs and verifies the behavior of a small section of code in isolation.

+Unit tests are the easiest and quickest tests to write.

 Unit tests are simple but require: